AyeCode/supreme-directory/readme.txt

 * Header and menu should be full width even if container set to contain content -  CHANGED
 * Page with transparent header should have background on mobile menu open - FIXED
 * Click on Write a Review button not scrolls to reviews tab for non bootstrap style - FIXED
+* Author actions are not visible to non admin users - FIXED

 = 2.1.0.0 =
 * Changes for AyeCode UI compatibility - CHANGED